Zac Baird

 Zachary Baird (born February 16, 1971) is an American keyboardist known for collaborating with the nu metal band Korn.
 He is also noted for using the Moog synthesizer, as well as the Ondes Martenot.

 Early life

 Zach Baird graduated from the Arts Magnet, Booker T. Washington High School for the Performing and Visual Arts in Dallas, Texas.
-A high school that has produced other artist such as musicians Edie Brickell, Erykah Badu, jazz trumpet player Roy Hargrove, singer-songwriter Patrice Pike, and singer Norah Jones.

 Career

 Baird's first project was a 15-piece funk band called Whitey, but he then joined the band Billy Goat in 1990 and was a member for six years.
 Over the years he either founded or was involved in numerous other projects and bands, including: